Document Vault Checklist

 Death certificate (original + certified copies)

 Where to look: You will need 5 to 10 certified copies.
 Order extras when you register the death at the register office.
-Each copy costs around £11.
+Each copy costs £12.50 in England and Wales.
 Many organisations will not accept photocopies.

 Will

-Where to look: Check the person's home (filing cabinet, safe, desk drawers), their solicitor, their bank's safe deposit box, and the National Will Register (certainty.co.uk).
-Some people also store wills with Will Aid or local probate registries.
+Where to look: Have a look through their home (the filing cabinet, a safe, desk drawers), and ask their solicitor and their bank, as some hold wills in a safe deposit box.
+You can also search the National Will Register (certainty.co.uk).
+Wills are sometimes stored with Will Aid or a local probate registry too.

-Where to look: Usually kept at home with other important papers.
-If lost, order a replacement from the General Register Office (gro.gov.uk) for £11.
+Where to look: Usually kept at home with the other important papers.
+If you cannot find it, you can order a replacement from the General Register Office (gro.gov.uk) for £11.
 In Scotland, apply to National Records of Scotland.

 Marriage or civil partnership certificate